WHAT’S IN THIS REVIEW?

 - Nintendo Wii

-I had no problems whatsoever to report with either the Mac/iPhone versions of their software, with the apps running in the background with little to no input needed on my behalf.
+I had no problems whatsoever with either the macOS/iPhone versions of their software, with the apps running in the background with little to no input needed on my behalf.

 Once again, CyberGhost has gone above and beyond compared to many other VPN providers, and it’s hard to fault them in terms of compatibility.
 Their device list is extensive, and the apps I tested were properly developed and worked as intended.